Eksekk/MM7-Rev4-mod-for-MMMerge/README.md

 * "of Doom" enchantment now gives five times the bonus it was assigned.
 Hopefully this will sometimes make player consider using it rather than always selling like I did.
 Option to disable as above.
 * "of the Gods" now gives +25 to all stats.
 * You can remove multilooting "bug".
 To do so, set Rev4ForMergeRemoveMultilooting to 1.
+* Base alchemy skill is boosted to add 2 * skill to potion strength.
+Item/NPC bonuses are still counted * 1.
+This is done to make investing in alchemy skill more useful (mastery alone is useful already).
+To disable, change Rev4ForMergeBoostBaseAlchemySkill to 0.

 ## Other changes
 * Genie lamps have default behavior from MM7 in this mod.
 I found out that randomizing it meant, for me personally, that I need to savescum for skill points.
 Other rewards were just not interesting enough.
 If you prefer Merge behavior, change option "UseOriginalGenieLamps" to something other than 1.